 DuPont and Genencor, a division of Danisco A/S, today announced an agreement to form DuPont Danisco LLC, a 50/50 global joint venture to develop and commercialize the leading, low-cost technology solution for the production of — a next generation produced from non-food sources – to address a $75 billion global market opportunity.

 The partners plan an initial three-year investment of US$140 million, which will initially corn stover and sugar cane bagasse.
-Future targets include multiple ligno-cellulosic feedstocks including wheat straw, a variety of energy crops and other biomass sources.
+Future targets include multiple ligno-cellulosic feedstocks including wheat straw, a variety of crops and other biomass sources.

 “With food and gas prices surging at double-digit rates, there is an imperative for sustainable biofuels technologies.
 This joint venture addresses this issue head on,” said DuPont Chairman and CEO Charles O. Holliday, Jr. “By integrating our companies’ strengths and expertise in this new venture, we are significantly increasing the potential to make cellulosic ethanol from multiple non-food sources an economic reality around the world.”